AndrewGreeneCyber/ChenMed-Scorecard/README.md

 **Scoring Definition:**
 - **ME:** Selects the correct disposition and ensures it reflects the outcome of the call
 - **NI:** Skips disposition or selects an incorrect option, impacting record accuracy and care continuity
-- **N/A Applicable:** Only if system outage or technical error prevents disposition
+- **N/A Applicable:** Only if system outage or technical error prevents disposition or SOP does not cover disposition

 </details>